NikolaosGazis/Employee-Management/README.md

-# Employee Management
+# Employee Management (Using Shell)

 ## Overview
-- A Unix based assignement from University where the program aims to manage a list of employees via a menu of options.
+A Unix based assignement from my University classes where the program aims to manage a list of employees via a menu of options.

 ## Features